pachterlab/splitcode-tutorial/docs/source/example.rst

 Command-Line Run
 ^^^^^^^^^^^^^^^^

-Given the above config file, named config.txt, the structure of our command will look as follows:
+Given the above config file, named `config.txt <https://raw.githubusercontent.com/pachterlab/splitcode-tutorial/main/uploads/example/config.txt>`_, the structure of our command will look as follows:

 .. code-block:: shell

   splitcode -c config.txt --nFastqs=2 [output options] R1.fastq R2.fastq

+In the next section, we will set the ``[output options]`` to specify how we want the output to be structured.

 Output